luseloso/amazon-personalize-streaming-events/README.md

 ### Create your Personalize Components

-**Create** an Amazon Personalize Campaign and attach an event tracker to it [instructions](https://github.com/aws-samples/amazon-personalize-samples/tree/master/getting_started).
+**Create** an Amazon Personalize Campaign and attach an event tracker to it, after following our getting started [instructions](https://github.com/aws-samples/amazon-personalize-samples/tree/master/getting_started).

-You could also automate this part by leveraging this MLOps [example](https://github.com/aws-samples/amazon-personalize-samples/tree/master/operations/ml_ops)
+You could also automate this part by leveraging this MLOps [example](https://github.com/aws-samples/amazon-personalize-samples/tree/master/next_steps/operations/ml_ops)

 ## Build and Deploy